 The Old Guitarist, done by Pablo Picasso, still captivates people all over the world at present, as the predicament of lower social classes has not significantly changed over the years.
 The painting’s ongoing relevance teaches us that its semiotic operations have endured: its chromatic scaffolding and iconographic economy continue to coordinate class distinctions, moral debates, and the politics of seeing and not seeing across the ages.
 By the artist, the public was targeted through carefully chosen elements in the painting to evoke a nice feeling.

 The designer ingeniously utilized the sad, melancholic state.
-The melancholy effect was not merely an accidental choice, but a planned semiotic measure to elicit an ethical reaction; the color here serves as an encouragement, a rule of communication that seeks moral evaluation through chromatic rhetoric.
-It was intended to bring the observer’s conscience to the questioning point of why the poor, the most needy, still suffer in the meantime, while the rich, the so-called high-class, continue to prosper.
+The melancholy impact was a deliberate semiotic technique to elicit an ethical response; the hue is an encouragement, a communication guideline that uses chromatic rhetoric to evaluate morality.
+It was intended to bring the observer’s conscience to the questioning point of why the poor, the neediest, still suffer in the meantime, while the rich, the so-called high-class, continue to prosper.

 Some say that Picasso chose the older man as the subject of his artwork, representing a symbolic figure of the lonely life that many artists often have to endure.
-The reclusive artist can be viewed through a semiotic approach as both index and allegory; the theme of isolation becomes a continuous sign in Picasso’s iconography, with the guitar serving as both a real object and a metaphorical signifier for the contradiction of being a nonconformist and enjoying creative liberty.
+From a semiotic perspective, the reclusive artist can be seen as both an index and an allegory; Picasso’s iconography uses the guitar as a metaphorical signifier for the paradox of being a nonconformist and enjoying creative freedom, while the theme of isolation becomes a continuous sign.

 Although music and drawing are the activities that unite people the most, these two also become the weights that isolate artists from the rest of society.
 On the other hand, the guitarist’s action continues to exist because he relies on the very isolation.
 The Old Guitarist, therefore, was painted not only to signify Picasso’s protest against the world.

 As The Old Guitarist was painted in the course of Picasso’s Blue Period, the work was full of sorrow and mourning.
-The sadness and mourning that characterize the Blue Period are inseparable from the semiotic power of colours; blue and black are the characters acting in the aesthetic realm and the cultural script, portraying personal suffering and systemic poverty.
-The somber sound of the sculpture is brought out by Picasso’s application of blue and dark tints.
+The sadness and mourning that characterize the Blue Period are inseparable from the semiotic power of colors; blue and black are the characters acting in the aesthetic realm and the cultural script, portraying personal suffering and systemic poverty.
+Picasso’s use of blue and gloomy hues highlights the sculpture’s melancholy sound.

 Additionally, the struggles Picasso faced at the time are reflected in the painting.
 The painting depicts a destitute man bent over his guitar, symbolizing Picasso’s own impoverished circumstances at the time.